Why GIVA?

 • Formal public commitments signal to governments, markets, and civil society that engagement with equity is structural.

 • The most consequential philanthropic movements in history succeeded through alignment of purpose.
-GIVA applies that lesson at global scale.
+The GIVA applies that lesson at global scale.

 01